huipingcao/ACMTSAS2024/SkylineGNN_java/README.md

-# GNNquery
+# GNNquery - Part I

-This work is for using GNN to support graph queries.
+This work is for generating training samples for GNN training using Java code.

 ## Installation